codebar/tutorials/html/lesson4/tutorial.md

 }
 ```

-Color the `<h1>` so it stands out and its not the same like the other text on the page
+Color the `<h1>` so it stands out and is not the same as the other text on the page

 ```css
 .title h1 {